Brindavana: Release

 Brindavana was released on 26 September in more than 190 theaters.
 Some other films, including Sakkare, Sweety Nanna Jodi, and Dilwala postponed their release to avoid clashing with it.

 The satellite telecast rights were offered up to a price of ₹5.40 crore, making it the second highest-priced Kannada-language film.

 Critical reception

-A critic from The Times of India wrote that the director "has excellently mixed comedy, action, sentiments and romance with rich lively narration that perfectly suits the character of Darshan".
+A critic from The Times of India rated the film 3.5/5 stars and wrote that the director "has excellently mixed comedy, action, sentiments and romance with rich lively narration that perfectly suits the character of Darshan".
+Shyam Prasad S of the Bangalore Mirror rated the film 2.5/5 and wrote, "Overall, Brindavana is a seen-all and done-all movie that just got bigger, but not necessarily better".
+A critic from Sify wrote, "Director K. Madesh has managed to bring in the family audiences to the theatre with a mixture of melodrama and comedy.
+Producers P.S.
+Sarinivasmurthy and D. Suresh Gowda have invested on the right man, because if it was not for Darshan, Brindavana could have sunk without a trace".

-Twenty-five days celebration

-On the 25th day after the film's release there was a grand celebration in Gandhinagar Narthaki theatre (the main theatre of Brindavana).
-A blood donation camp was held, with Darshan, Milana, director Madesh, and others in attendance.
-Darshan's fans announced some days before on social networking sites that he would be there; there was such a large crowd that police came to disperse them and blocked all traffic.
-The theater was damaged; producer Srinivasamurthy paid the resulting costs.